DocHatty/Vulpes-Celare/DOCUMENTATION_UPDATE.md

 ✅ Can follow instructions literally
 ✅ Clear setup steps for MCP integration
 ✅ Works on Windows, Mac, Linux
-✅ AI agents don't fumble around
+✅ AI agents work efficiently

 ### For the Project:
 ✅ Professional, portable documentation